Corbet family

-The Corbet family is an English family of Anglo-Norman extraction that became one of the most powerful and richest of the landed gentry in Shropshire.
-They trace their ancestry to two barons found in the 1086 Domesday Book and probably derive from the Brioton and Essay region, near Sées in Normandy.
-The name Corbet derives from the Anglo-Norman word corb, meaning "crow", matching the modern French corbeau.
+The Corbet family is an aristocratic English family of Anglo-Norman extraction, who were amongst the early marcher lords, holding the barony of Caus.
+Following the extinction of the senior line (and therefore the loss of the barony) the junior line based at Moreton Corbet Castle would go on to become one of the most powerful and richest of the landed gentry in Shropshire.
+The family trace their ancestry to two barons found in the 1086 Domesday Book and they probably came from the Boitron and Essay region, near Sées in Normandy.

+The name Corbet derives from the Anglo-Norman word corb, meaning "crow" or "raven", matching the modern French corbeau.
 Variants of the name include: Corbet, Corbett, Corbitt, Corbit, Corbetts, Corbete, Corben and possibly the variant of Corbin.
-It has cognates in other languages: the Spanish name Cuervo, for example, which generally means a raven or rook.
 The underlying derivation is from the Latin word corvus, crow.
-Generally it is thought to be a jocular reference to a person who was thought to resemble a crow: in hair colour, tone of voice or shape of nose.
+Generally it is thought to be a jocular reference to a person who was thought to resemble a crow or raven: in hair colour, tone of voice or shape of nose.
 However, the Scandinavians believed that a raven on the battlefield was a beneficial omen and ensured victory.

 Furthermore in Italy there are two families called Corvo (or Corbo) and Corvino (or Corbino), in English they mean Crow and Little Crow respectively.
 These families descend from the Roman gens Valeria, the first descendants of Valeri Massimi while the second descendants from Valeri Poplicola.
 The surname is really due to an event described by Tito Livius in book 7, chapter 26 of "Ab Urbe Condita".
 A battle is described where the Roman military tribune Marcus Valerius was helped by a crow during a duel and for this he took the nickname Corvus.

-In fact it could be a family that has Roman origins, which is why it is found throughout Europe with the same translated surnames and shields of similar or equal blazons: the Romans, in order to colonize the conquered territories, had the custom of installing some members of the 14 families founders of Rome, like the gens Valeria.

 History

 Feudal barons of Caus and their descendants

-In the Domesday Book of 1086, Roger Corbet and his brother Robert were listed as some of the most important tenants-in-chief of the king and the powerful Marcher Lord Roger, Earl of Shrewsbury Roger is generally believed to have been the first feudal baron of Caus in Shropshire, which was a barony within the marcher lordship of Roger de Montgomerie (died 1094).
+In the Domesday Book of 1086, Roger Corbet and his brother Robert were listed as some of the most important tenants-in-chief of the king and the powerful Marcher Lord Roger, Earl of Shrewsbury Roger Corbet is generally believed to have been the first feudal baron of Caus in Shropshire, which was a barony within the marcher lordship of Roger de Montgomerie (died 1094).
 He was succeeded after 1121 by his son Robert Corbet (d. pre-1155).
 He was succeeded by Roger Corbet, who himself was succeeded by Robert (died 1222), who left a son Thomas who died in 1274.
 There followed his son and heir Peter Corbet (died 1300) who left a son Peter Corbet (died 1322), who died childless.
 The barony then passed to his half-brother John.
 Although the family soon died out in the senior line, when the barony was lost, cadet branches spread out and thrived.